Order-Team/bring-order/README.md

 [![codecov](https://codecov.io/gh/Order-team/bring-order/branch/main/graph/badge.svg?token=e8bdd46f-46b0-410c-820b-84ffca9ca53c)](https://codecov.io/gh/Order-team/bring-order)
 [![GitHub](https://img.shields.io/github/license/Order-Team/bring-order)](LICENSE.md)

-The tool is aimed at guiding data scientists with their analysis using custom widgets inside Jupyter Notebook.
+The BringOrder tool is aimed at guiding data scientists with their analysis using custom widgets inside Jupyter Notebook.

-User can import and prepare data for analysis, add limitations and perform deductive or inductive analysis.
-Deductive analysis asks the user to set the hypothesis and null hypothesis, run their analysis, and confirm one of the hypotheses.
-Inductive analysis is an option to perform explorative analysis and write notes about it.
+The first step is to import and prepare data for analysis, and to identify data limitations.
+If the data set is loaded from a CSV file, BringOrder checks automatically if the variables are normally distributed and offers an option to check if selected variables are independent.

+After the data preparation phase, there are two analysis paths that the user can choose from: hypothesis testing or explorative analysis.
+Testing a hypothesis includes summarizing theory for context, formulating the hypotheses, running some analysis code, and drawing a conclusion.

+The explorative analysis starts with stating preconceptions and ends with evaluating the analysis with respect to those preconceptions.
+In between, the user should run some analysis code and write some notes about their observations.
+To help the user with writing code, BringOrder provides the possibility to use OpenAI's ChatGPT inside Jupyter Notebook through an API connection.

+As a result, BringOrder produces a structured notebook where all the steps are documented in Markdown.
+The user also has the option to save a PowerPoint presentation template of the analysis and to export the notebook to a PDF file.

 ## Documentation
 * [Product backlog](https://docs.google.com/spreadsheets/d/1xqybqVAUIn4vhW-fBfhInQun7nY-uYH79M6l8oCiAzg/edit#gid=0)